-On May 5, 2016, the Company filed a shelf registration statement with the SEC on Form S-3, which as amended became effective on May 23, 2016.
-The shelf registration allows the Company to issue, from time to time at prices and on terms to be determined prior to the time of any such offering, up to \$30.0 million of any combination of the Company's common stock, preferred stock, debt securities, warrants, rights, purchase contracts or units, either individually or in units.
-As of March 31, 2018, the Company had sold 1,025,793 shares of its common stock for gross and net proceeds of \$2.2 million and \$2.1 million, respectively, under the Company's effective shelf registration statement on Form S-3 and the related prospectus supplement dated May 27, 2016 and filed with the SEC on May 27, 2016.
+On June 25, 2018, we filed a shelf registration statement on Form S-3 with the SEC, which became effective on July 6, 2018.
+The shelf registration allows us to issue, from time to time at prices and on terms to be determined prior to the time of any such offering, up to \$100 million of any combination of common stock, preferred stock, debt securities, warrants and rights, either individually or in units.

+On January 25, 2019, we completed the sale of 10,000,000 shares of our common stock at a public offering price of \$0.70 per share, resulting in net proceeds of \$6.2 million, after deducting placement fees of \$0.5 million and other offering costs of \$0.3 million.
+Such shares were sold pursuant to our effective shelf registration statement on Form S-3.